Ali Shariati: Biography

-Ali Shariati (Ali Masharati) was born in 1933 in Mazinan, a suburb of Sabzevar, in northeastern Iran.
+Ali Shariati, also known as Ali Masharati, was born in 1933 in Mazinan, a suburb of Sabzevar in northeastern Iran.
 His father's family were clerics.
 His father, Mohammad-Taqi, was a teacher and Islamic scholar.
-In 1947, he opened the Centre for the Propagation of Islamic Truths in Mashhad, in Khorasan Province.
-It was a social Islamic forum which became embroiled in the oil nationalisation movement of the 1950s.
-Shariati's mother was from a small land-owning family.
-His mother was from Sabzevar, a little town near Mashhad.
+In 1947, he established the Centre for the Propagation of Islamic Truth in Mashhad, Khorasan Province.
+It was a social Islamic forum that became involved in the oil nationalisation movement of the 1950s.
+Shariati's mother came from a small land-owning family in Sabzevar, a town near Mashhad.

-In his years at the Teacher's Training College in Mashhad, Shariati came into contact with young people who were from less privileged economic classes of society, and for the first time saw the poverty and hardship that existed in Iran during that period.
+During his years at the Teacher's Training College in Mashhad, Shariati encountered young individuals from economically disadvantaged backgrounds and for the first time witnessed the poverty and hardships prevalent in Iran at that time.
 At the same time, he was exposed to many aspects of Western philosophical and political thought.
 He attempted to explain and offer solutions for the problems faced by Muslim societies through traditional Islamic principles interwoven with, and understood from, the point of view of modern sociology and philosophy.
-His articles from this period for the Mashhad daily newspaper, Khorasan, display his developing eclecticism and acquaintance with the ideas of modernist thinkers such as Jamal al-Din al-Afghani, Sir Allama Muhammad Iqbal of Pakistan, among Muslims, and Sigmund Freud and Alexis Carrel.
+His articles from this period for the Mashhad daily newspaper, Khorasan, display his developing eclecticism and acquaintance with the ideas of modernist thinkers such as Jamal al-Din al-Afghani and Sir Allama Muhammad Iqbal among the Muslim community, and Sigmund Freud and Alexis Carrel.

-In 1952, he became a high-school teacher and founded the Islamic Students' Association, which led to his arrest following a demonstration.
+In 1952, he became a high school teacher and founded the Islamic Students' Association, which led to his arrest following a demonstration.
 In 1953, the year of Mossadeq's overthrow, he became a member of the National Front.
 He received his bachelor's degree from the University of Mashhad in 1955.
 In 1957, he was arrested again by the Iranian police, along with sixteen other members of the National Resistance Movement.

-Shariati then managed to get a scholarship for France, where he continued his graduate studies at University of Paris under the supervision of the Iranist Gilbert Lazard.
+Shariati then earned a scholarship to continue his graduate studies at the University of Paris under the supervision of the Iranist Gilbert Lazard.
 He left Paris after earning a PhD in Persian language in 1964.
 During this period in Paris, Shariati started collaborating with the Algerian National Liberation Front (FLN) in 1959.
 The following year, he began to read Frantz Fanon and translated an anthology of his work into Persian.
-Shariati introduced Fanon's thought into Iranian revolutionary émigrée circles.
+Shariati introduced Fanon's thought into Iranian revolutionary émigré circles.
 He was arrested in Paris on 17 January 1961 during a demonstration in honour of Patrice Lumumba.